+pattern_list_side -> shape_output_list_side

-The pattern list side is evaluated prior to the shape output list side by the shape matching algorithm.
+The pattern list side is evaluated prior to the shape output list

+side by the shape matching algorithm.

-PATTERN LIST SIDE The pattern list side is composed of a list of pattern expressions which are separated by COMMA (,) symbols.
+c) PATTERN LIST SIDE: The pattern list side is composed of a list of pattern expressions which are separated by COMMA (,) symbols.

-PExp_1, PExp_2, ...PExp_n -> shape output list side

-The pattern expressions are evaluated from left to right.
+PExp_1, PExp_2, ...PExp_n -> shape_output_list_side The pattern expressions are evaluated from left to right.
 If any expression on the pattern list side fails in the matching process, the matching process for the enclosing case will be terminated and if there are still remaining case(s) in the caselist, the matching process will start from that next case, repeating the matching process again until one case is matched successfully or there isn't any case left in the caselist.
-If none of the cases in the caselist matches the input argument(s) successfully, it means that there must be some misuse of the built-in function by the MATLAB programmer.
-Mc2for will throw a warning to the user.
+If none of the cases in the caselist matches the input argument(s) successfully, it means that there must be some misuse of the built-in function by the programmer.
+Mc2FOR will throw a warning to the user.

-PATTERN EXPRESSION Pattern expressions can be categorized into three different groups: shape matching expressions, helper function calls, and assignment expressions.
-Among these, only the shape matching expressions are used to match the shape of the input argument(s) and if the matching is successful, the current input argument is consumed, which means the matching process will point to the next input argument if there are any left, or go to the shape output list side.
-The other two, helper function calls and assignment expressions, are used for special checks and storing information during the shape propagation process.
+d) PATTERN EXPRESSION: Pattern expressions can be either primitive pattern expressions or compound pattern expressions.
+Primitive pattern expressions can be categorized into three different groups: shape matching expressions, helper function calls, and assignment expressions.
+Among these, only the shape matching expressions are used to match the shape of the input argument(s) and if the matching is successful, the current input argument is consumed, which means the matching process will point to the next input argument if there is any left, or go to the shape output list side.
+The other two, helper function calls and assignment expressions, are used for special checks and output preparation during the shape propagation process.

-- Shape matching expression (SME) : There are four kinds of symbols which are used to represent shape matching expressions: the DOLLAR (\$) symbol, upper-case letters, dimension expressions and the ANY (#) symbol. - The \$ symbol is used to match scalars, which in MATLAB are stored at 1-by-1 arrays; - Upper-case letters match input arguments of matrices which are not in the shape of 1-by-1.
-Since it's almost impossible to need more than 26 different upper-case letters in one shape equation, to make the language concise, it only allows using one letter to represent a matrix shape, not combination of letters; and - Dimension expressions are defined as a list of lower-case letters or numbers enclosed by a pair of square brackets, like [1,k] or [m,2,n].
-Dimension expressions are also used to match input arguments of matrices, while it may impose more restrictions on the number of dimensions or/and the size of certain dimension;
+Shape matching expression (SME): There are four kinds:

+- \$ matches scalars (1-by-1 arrays); - upper-case letters match matrices which are not scalars; - dimension expressions are defined as a list of lower-case letters or numbers enclosed by a pair of square brackets, like [1,k] or [m,2,n], and which impose more restrictions on the number of dimensions or/and the size of certain dimension; - # is the wildcard symbol to match any shape.

-- The # symbol: In some cases, we may not care about the shape of current input argument.
-We use this symbol as a wildcard to consume the current input argument, no matter what the shape it has. - Helper function calls: There are a set of pre-defined functions which provide some extra computation to assist the shape propagation process.
+Helper function: There are a set of pre-defined functions which provide some extra computation to assist the shape propagation process.
 For instance, the helper function previousScalar retrieves the value of previous matched scalar input argument.
 Some of the helper functions are also used as assert expressions, which have the functionality to control whether the matching process should continue on based on certain conditions.
 For example, the assert expression atLeastOneDimEqls(arg) checks whether there is at least one dimension's size of matched matrix equals arg, if not, the current matching process will terminate and start over from next case again if there is any case left.